digital-land/technical-documentation/docs/data-operations-manual/Tutorials/Monitoring-Data-Quality.md

 8. Filter on the message column for "complete_match" criteria

-9. Filter on the entity_b_organisation.name column for the organisation for which the data was added on the previous day (re:step 1)
+9. Filter on the entity_a_organisation.name column for the organisation Historic England and filter on the entity_b_organisation.name column for the organisation for which the data was added on the previous day (re:step 1)

 10. Copy the entities in columns entity_a and entity_b